neeraj8us/isomorphism/README.txt

 RunTime Complexity = O((N ^ 3) * log N).
 Space Complexity = O(N);

 I have not been able to find a example where it does not work.
-If you could find a example where it does not work, First reporter will get $1000 USD.
-Algorithms works by generating the nested adjecency list of depth = number of nodes in the graph.
-Significant change is I have used the edge cardinality of the vertices instead of ids.
-So the signature is completely devoid of id and works only with the edge cardinality (number of nodes connected to a node) and signature of the connected nodes.

 I have been working so hard to find a negative example but have been unsuccessful.